POOYASP2/iss-notes/Firewall.md

 > 2. BlackListing: All that is not explicitly forbidden is permitted.

 **Q -** What are the characteristics of a whitelisting policy in firewalls?

+> 1. Because firewall opens only a few kinds of communications, this provides higher security.